 Publications: The full bibliography includes more than one thousand items, among them more than fifty books.
 Much on philosophy and religions.
 Edited the journals the Open Court (1887–) and the Monist (1890–).

 – The Gospel of Buddha.
 311 p.
-1894 and many edd.; Buddhism and its Christian Critics.
+1894 and many editions; Karma / Nirvana: two Buddhist stories.
+135 p.
+Chicago 1996; Buddhism and its Christian Critics.
 316 p.
 Chicago 1897; Amitabha: a story of Buddhist theology.
 121 p.
-Chicago 1906; Karma / Nirvana: two Buddhist stories.
-135 p.
+Chicago 1906

-Sources: Peiris, Buddhism, 251-255; Dict. of Am.
+Sources: Peiris, Buddhism, 251-255 with poor photo; Dict. of Am.
 Biogr.
 3; Who Was Who in Am.
-1; Wikipedia (with some inaccuracies, cf. the German version, also with better photo).
+1; Wikipedia with photo (some further details in German version).

 Last Updated on 2 years by Admin